jqnfxa/AvlTree/lib/googletest/docs/reference/mocking.md

 `StrictMock<T>` only works for mock methods defined using the `MOCK_METHOD` macro directly in the definition of class `T`.
-If a mock method is defined in a base class of `T`, a failure might not be generated.
+If a mock method is defined in a BaseImpl class of `T`, a failure might not be generated.

 `StrictMock<T>` might not work correctly if the destructor of `T` is not virtual.